JCEleanor/CSCI-210-notes/README.md

 # see the current process ID
 echo "$$"

+# stores the number of command line arguments (count, not the list)
+$#

+# stores only the first command line argument
+$1

+# is the built-in variable that stores a list of all the command line arguments passed to the script or function.
+$@
 ```

 - `;` is a command seperator in bash script.
 For example, you can chain command with ;